bkty1122/KGOT-image-augmentation/README.md

-  author={Tszyi Kwok, Brendan Park, Katharine Yagi, Anne Yagi, Chunsheng Yang, Min Liao, Yifeng Li}, journal={Preprint}, year={2025}, note={Under review at ISMB/ECCB 2025},
+  author={Tszyi Kwok, Brendan Park, Katharine Yagi, Anne Yagi, Chunsheng Yang, Min Liao, Yifeng Li}, journal={Preprint}, year={2025}, note={Under review at CIBCB 2025},
 }
 ```

-This work is currently under review at ISMB/ECCB 2025.
+This work is currently under review at CIBCB 2025.
 The citation will be updated if the paper is officially accepted.

 ---